MicrosoftDocs/iis-docs/iis/publish/using-the-ftp-service/creating-a-new-ftp-site-in-iis-7.md

 The following steps walk you through all of the required settings to create a new FTP site from scratch.

 1. Using a text editor such as Windows Notepad, open your ApplicationHost.config file, which is located in your `%SystemRoot%\System32\inetsrv\config` folder by default.
-2. Locate the &lt;sites&gt; section.
+2. Locate the `<sites>` section.
 This section contains your Default Web Site and should begin with something like the following:

     [!code-xml[Main](creating-a-new-ftp-site-in-iis-7/samples/sample4.xml)]
 3. Copy the entire section for the Default Web Site and paste it on a new line just below the closing &lt;/site&gt; tag.